 A handful of these staff members work full time on the show.
 Most, however, help out only occasionally.
 But we are proud of all of them, for their dedication to the spirit of Outdoor Idaho.

 "We tell Idaho's stories," says Bruce Reichert, host and one of the writers of the show, "and our staff is always willing to go the extra mile to get those stories.
 Ours is a landscape as unruly and complicated as exists anywhere on the planet.
 We have also been fortunate to profile some of the men and women who match our mountains.
 We appreciate the state's motto… Esto Perpetua.
 May she live forever!"

-His public affairs reporting has garnered multiple Emmys and Edward R. Murrow and Press Club awards, helping to make Outdoor Idaho one of the most celebrated television series in the West.
-Reichert lives in a log cabin he built in the mountains outside Idaho City.
+His public affairs reporting has garnered multiple Emmys and Edward R. Murrow and Press Club awards.
+Along with his colleagues, he has helped make Outdoor Idaho one of the most celebrated television series in the West.
+Reichert spends much of his time in a log cabin he built in the mountains outside Idaho City.

 JAY KRAJIC is a director, editor and chief videographer of Outdoor Idaho; he has become the go-to guy when we need someone to venture into uncharted territory or to climb a mountain peak to get the shot.
 His work has garnered dozens of awards, including Videographer of the Year by the Idaho Press Club.

 Jay is an avid downhill skier and backpacker and has tromped through most of the wild places in Idaho, including all of Idaho's designated wilderness areas.
 Jay is also a still photographer whose work has been featured in books, magazines, cards and calendars.